dfinity/portal/docs/developer-docs/integrations/sns/tokenomics/tokenomics-intro.md

 * Incentive mechanisms, e.g., providing tokens to early adopters.

 ### Supply and demand
-We define the supply of a token as the amount which token holders are willing to sell at a given price.
+The supply of a token is defined as the amount which token holders are willing to sell at a given price.
 Likewise, token demand is the amount of tokens, token buyers are willing to buy for a given price.
 The following graph depicts the typical relationship between the supply & demand and price for an example good, which in our case could be a token priced in USD.

 ![](./_attachments/graph_supply_demand.png)
 (Image source: epthinktank.eu)

 Typically supply increases with increasing prices.
 For example, if the price of Bitcoin increases, typically more Bitcoin holders will be willing to sell at the higher price on the market.
 On the other hand, demand typically decreases with increasing prices.
 The intersection of the two curves determines the so-called equilibrium price, called P<sub>2</sub> in the picture.

-How do we end up at the equilibrium price ?
+How does it end up at the equilibrium price?
-* If P<sub>1</sub> > P<sub>2</sub>: We have a surplus, i.e., more supply than demand.
+* If P<sub>1</sub> > P<sub>2</sub>: There is a surplus, i.e., more supply than demand.
 This creates downward pressure on the price.
-* If P<sub>3</sub> < P<sub>2</sub>: We have a shortage, i.e., more demand than supply.
+* If P<sub>3</sub> < P<sub>2</sub>: There is a shortage, i.e., more demand than supply.
 This creates upward pressure on the price.
 ### Token emission over time
 A token emission schedule defines the rate at which new tokens are minted over time.
 The design of a token emission schedule is crucial for the success of a DAO.